kwankunghkg/Robotics/RF/WSPR_APRS_RTL-SDR/ref.md

 ----

-A Tutorial on Receiving WSPR with an RTL-SDR V3
+A Tutorial on Receiving WSPR with an RTL-SDR V3 / January 27, 2017
   https://www.rtl-sdr.com/a-tutorial-on-receiving-wspr-with-an-rtl-sdr-v3/
-27 Jan 2017 — The RTL-SDR is an ultra cheap software defined radio based on DVB-T TV tuners with RTL2832U chips.
+	The RTL-SDR is an ultra cheap software defined radio based on DVB-T TV tuners with RTL2832U chips.
 The RTL-SDR can be used as a wide band radio ...

 RTL-SDR (RTL2832U) and software defined radio news and projects.
 Also featuring Airspy, HackRF, FCD, SDRplay and more.